huggingface/transformers/examples/distillation/README.md

 This part of the library has only be tested with Python3.6+.
 There are few specific dependencies to install before launching a distillation, you can install them with the command `pip install -r requirements.txt`.

-**Important note:** The training scripts have been updated to support PyTorch v1.2.0 (there are breakings changes compared to v1.1.0).
+**Important note:** The training scripts have been updated to support PyTorch v1.2.0 (there are breaking changes compared to v1.1.0).

 ## How to use DistilBERT